Hamburg-Neugraben station

 Hamburg-Neugraben or Neugraben railway station is situated in Neugraben-Fischbek, which is a quarter on the south-western border of Hamburg in north-western Germany.
-It serves frequent S-Bahn (mass-transit) trains between Pinneberg and Stade (S3 line) and between Hamburg-Altona station and Neugraben station (S31 service).
+It serves frequent S-Bahn (mass-transit) trains between Pinneberg and Neugraben station (S3 service) and between Elbgaustraße station and Stade (S5 line).

 Until January 2008, Neugraben station was the southern terminus of the S3 service.
 In January 2008 the S-Bahn track to Stade via Neu Wulmstorf and Buxtehude was completed and through services were added to the timetable.
 However, there are considerably fewer trains going to Buxtehude and/or Stade than finishing in Neugraben.

 Station layout

 The station is an at-grade station with 5 tracks—including 3 for the Hamburg S-Bahn—and 2 island platforms and a side platform.
 Parking is available via park and ride.

 Service

 Rail service at Hamburg-Neugraben station: